DinuBerinde/java-stomp-client/README.md

 // connect to the endpoint
 stompClient.connect();

-// subscribe to a topic an suppose to receive a result of type Event.class stompClient.subscribeToTopic("/topic/events", Event.class, (result, error) -> {
+// subscribe to a topic an suppose to receive a result of type Event stompClient.subscribeToTopic("/topic/events", Event.class, (result, error) -> {

         if (error != null) {